MadhavJain0119/Spam-Detection/README.md

 ## Usage

 - Ensure you have installed all the dependencies.
-- Run the main.py script to launch the user interface.
+- Run the SMS-spam-detection.ipynb script to launch the user interface.
 - Use the interface to enter a new SMS message for spam detection.
 - The model will predict whether the message is "spam" or "ham" and display the result.